 At the start of 2017, Stirling Ultracold entered into an agreement with VWR to make our product available to North American commercial, academic and non-profit research organizations through VWR Representatives.
 This relationship has broadened our presence in North America and enhanced VWR’s portfolio with the industry’s most energy-efficient freezer.

-Zero Waste Efforts
+Waste Reduction Efforts

 First ULT Freezer to be ENERGY STAR®-Certified